African Clawed Frog Care Sheet

 They are able to survive without it, but we still recommend providing appropriate UVB lighting as part of the setup.
 Although African clawed frogs are aquatic, they are still active during the day, and UVB wavelengths travel quite well through clear water.
 UVB lighting also helps provide a clear day/night cycle, provides all of the vitamin D that your pet needs, strengthens the immune system, facilitates better digestion, and provides other benefits.

-The best UVB bulbs for African clawed frogs are:
+The recommended UVB bulbs for African clawed frogs are:

-For best results, use a bulb half the length of the enclosure and housed in a Zoo Med T5 HO Reptisun Hood fixture.
+For best results, use a bulb about half the length of the enclosure and housed in a fixture with a reflector.
 Position the lamp on one side of the aquarium, on top of a mesh screen lid 6-8” above the water.

 Best temperature for African clawed frogs

 Like other amphibians, African clawed frogs are cold-blooded, which means that they rely on external temperatures to manage their own body temperature and metabolism.
-African clawed frogs do best with water temps between 68-77°F.
+African clawed frogs do well with water temps around 68-72°F.

 Usually this is room temperature, but if you need help keeping the water sufficiently warm, use an aquarium heater like the Zoo Med TurtleTherm.
-Use an aquarium thermometer to make sure the water doesn’t get too warm or cool.
+You can use an aquarium thermometer to make sure the water doesn’t get too warm or cool.

 Maintaining your African clawed frog’s water

 Although African clawed frogs like stagnant water, that doesn’t mean they like dirty water.
 Dirty water will make your frog sick.
-You can completely change the water every week, but it’s easier to use a low flow aquarium filter.
-Make sure it’s low-flow for minimal water disturbance — a strong current will stress your frog!
+We recommend changing the water every week, but it’s easier to use a low flow aquarium filter.
+Be sure it’s low-flow for minimal water disturbance — a strong current will stress your frog!

-Perform partial water changes every two weeks.
-Any water added to the aquarium should be treated with dechlorinator like Zoo Med Reptisafe to prevent harmful chemicals from being introduced to your frog’s habitat.
+If you are using a low flow aquarium filter, you can perform partial water changes every two weeks.
+Any water added to the aquarium should be treated with de-chlorinator like Zoo Med Reptisafe to prevent harmful chemicals from being introduced to your frog’s habitat.

 Scrub any algae buildup off the glass with a magnetic glass scrubber.